 North Koreans in China have long been desperate for international help and protection but have been mostly ignored.
-In October, four female defectors will attempt to voice out their plea, hoping that someone will listen to them this time.

 While North Korean defectors flee their country to escape poverty and avoid the oppressive regime, some of the escapees still find themselves in the same, or at times even worse conditions than before.

 Promised with food and jobs, North Korean women were lured into escaping to China.
 While some of them were forced, there were those who volunteered to be sold as brides due to the belief that marrying Chinese men would protect them from arrest and repatriation, according to the Associated Press.

 After arriving in China, many women were allegedly beaten or sexually abused before being sold to husbands.
 Defectors and activists claim that some young women were sent to karaoke bars, brothels, or forced to work on adult video chat sites.